Ahmed Waseem Razeek

-Ahmed Waseem Razeek (born 13 September 1994) is a professional footballer who currently plays as a right winger for Hong Kong Premier League club Eastern District.
+Ahmed Waseem Razeek (born 13 September 1994) is a professional footballer who plays as a right winger.
 Born in Germany, he represents the Sri Lanka national team.

 Club career

 Early career

 Razeek began playing football with NFC Rot-Weiß Neukölln, before moving to the youth program of Union Berlin via Tasmania Gropiusstadt and Tennis Borussia Berlin.

 Union Berlin

 He made his debut for Union Berlin II, who played in the Regionalliga Nordost, during the 2012–13 season.
 He finished the season with one goal in six matches.
 During the 2013–14 season, he split time between the first and second teams.
 For the reserve team, he again scored a goal in six matches.
 He signed a professional contract for the 2013–14 season and made his professional debut on 19 April 2014 when he was subbed in for Christopher Quiring in a 2.
 Bundesliga match against Karlsruher SC.
 This proved to be his only appearance for the first team as all of his appearances in the 2014–15 season was made with the second team.
 He finished the season with five goals in 21 appearances.
 This proved to be his last season with Union Berlin II.
 Union Berlin dissolved their second team.